Board of Trustees

 Appointed as a Trustee of the Board of Trustees on March 26, 2009; reappointed for a second term on April 25, 2013.

-Mr. Kroon serves on various boards, including Dynetek Industries Ltd., and is the current president of the Cochrane Minor Hockey Association.
-Mr. Kroon has also been very active in numerous not-for-profit endeavours, both nationally and internationally.Top
+Mr. Kroon serves on various boards, and is currently the Chair of Epic Roofing.
+He is the past president of the Cochrane Minor Hockey Association.
+Mr. Kroon continues to be very active in numerous not-for-profit endeavours, both nationally and internationally.Top

 Marsha Sobey, New Glasgow, Nova Scotia